This article is about tournament fishing and how to improve your results.

-Anyone who knows me, knows I don't believe in secret lures, secret spots, other people's holes, or just getting lucky.
+Anyone who knows me knows I don't believe in secret lures, secret spots, other people's holes, or just getting lucky.
 Now don't get me wrong, the lures and spots and luck can all be a factor in how you do in a tournament.

-Good fishing and God Bless.
+Good fishing, and God Bless.

-Bill Wilcox is sponsored by Ranger Boats, Yamaha Outboards, MCMC, BG Products, Pro Rule, Johnson Fiberglass, Brown's Automotive, Continental Batteries, Kistler Rods, Swamp Hog Lures, Strike King Lures, and Fun-n-Sun Sports Center.
+Bill Wilcox is sponsored by Ranger Boats, Yamaha Outboards, MCMC, BG Products, Pro Rule, Johnson Fiberglass, Brown's Automotive, Continental Batteries, Kistler Rods, Swamp Hog Lures, Strike King Lures, Fun-n-Sun Sports Center.